 How to Prepare for Your First Tattoo Session – On the Day of the Appointment

-Before going in for the appointment, make sure to ask your artist how much will you be charged on the day, and check if they take cash or credit.
+Before going in for the appointment, (unless you opted for a walk-in tattoo) make sure to ask your artist how much will you be charged on the day, and check if they take cash or credit.
 Most places will only take cash.
 Make sure to bring a little extra in case you end up getting a longer session or some last-minute changes to the design.
 Also, please tip your tattoo artist!
 Keep some money on hand for any tattoo after-care products.
 You’ll also probably need money for other things, like water and snacks.

 Always eat well beforehand and bring snacks and water to your tattoo session!
 A sugary snack and plenty of water will help keep your blood sugars high and help you through a painful session in case you’re feeling a bit light headed – it happens everyone.